 After getting the acknowledgement slip, one can check their aadhar card status online as well as on the offline mode.
 One has to provide their aadhaar enrollment number to track the UIDAI aadhaar status.
-Follow the below-mentioned steps to check aadhaar card enrollment status online with or without UIDAI aadhar number.
+Follow the below-mentioned steps to check or google aadhaar card enrollment status online with or without UIDAI aadhar number.

 How to check the enrollment status of Aadhaar card using number?

 One can check the status of aadhaar online by visiting the online portal of the UIDAI’s official website.
 One need not have to pay any fees for checking out the aadhaar card status on UIDAI’s official website.
 Follow the below mentioned steps as given below:

 Step 1: Visit the official website of UIDAI (https://uidai.gov.in/)

 Step 2: Mouse over My Aadhaar option and click on Check Aadhaar Status option, this will open a new web page.